stripe/agent-toolkit/llm/ai-sdk/meter/README.md

-# Stripe AI SDK Billing Wrapper
+# Metering utilities for Vercel AI SDK

-The Stripe AI SDK Billing Wrapper enables automatic token usage tracking and billing for any Vercel AI SDK language model.
+The Stripe AI SDK Meter enables automatic token usage tracking and billing for any Vercel AI SDK language model.
 This wrapper intercepts AI SDK calls and automatically reports usage to Stripe meter events, making it easy to bill customers for their AI consumption.

+> **Note:** This is part of the [`@stripe/ai-sdk`](../README.md) package.
+See the main README for an overview of all available tools.

-## Why Use the AI SDK Billing Wrapper?
+## Why Use the AI SDK Meter?

 - **Universal Compatibility**: Works with any AI SDK v2 provider (OpenAI, Anthropic, Google, and more)
 - **Automatic Usage Tracking**: Token consumption is automatically tracked and reported to Stripe